EmileSpecialProducts/UltraWiFiDuck/README.md

     <b>Watch the full video</b>
   </a>
 </p>

 1. Install the software on this [Web Page](https://emilespecialproducts.github.io/UltraWiFiDuck/upload.html)

 2. Connect to the open WiFi network `wifiduck`

-3. Open a browser and visit `192.168.4.1`
+3. Open a browser and visit [192.168.4.1](http://192.168.4.1) or [http://UltraWiFiDuck.local](http://UltraWiFiDuck.local)

-4. You can add it to your network by the setting page
+4. You can add your network setting in the setting page

 5. Write, save and run your first Ducky Script

 **Help I forgot the password:**

-Just flach the ESP from th  [Web Page](https://emilespecialproducts.github.io/UltraWiFiDuck/upload.html).
+Just flach the ESP from the  [Web Page](https://emilespecialproducts.github.io/UltraWiFiDuck/upload.html).
 If you have further questions, check out the [issue section](https://github.com/EmileSpecialProducts/UltraWiFiDuck/issues).

 ## Scripting